csartisan/docs/docs/contributing/index.md

 `YEAR-MONTH-DAY-title.md`

 Where `YEAR` is a four-digit number (i.e. 2023), `MONTH` and `DAY` are two-digit numbers. `title` is where the title of your article will go.
-This isn't the title that will be seen on the website, instead, it is the title that appears in the URL (ex. `csartisan.github.io/art-therapy/`).
+This isn't the title that will be seen on the website, instead, it is the title that appears in the URL (ex. `csartisan.org/art-therapy/`).
 Try to keep this as close to the actual title as possible.

 Ex: `2022-12-16-art-therapy.md`

 Make sure to get the date correct, because this is the only spot to do so.

+#### Queueing a release

+If you have a post that needs to be released in the future, you may put a future date in the file name and the post will release automatially on that day.

 {: .important }
 If you are transferring old csartisan.wordpress.com posts, the date of the article will prepend the PDF viewer.
 It is expected that these old articles are set to the date of the issue release.

 ### Adding to the Front Matter